 - The South Dakota Resource Hotline is available 24 hours a day, 365 days a year—for free, confidential support, whether you’re concerned about yourself or a loved one’s substance use.
 Trained specialists are able to answer all kinds of questions and can help you get started on your path to recovery by providing immediate assistance so you can connect with services in your area.
 And, they can support you all along the way to sobriety.
 Call 1-800-920-4343 or text ONMETH to 898211 for immediate support.

-- 211 is an information, referral, and crisis helpline that provides resource information on non-profit, social service, and government programs, along with providing crisis intervention services.
+- 211 provides resource information on non-profit, social service, and government programs.
 When you dial 2-1-1, you talk to real people trained to help and connect you to the right resources, organizations, or people.
 211 answers calls 24/7.
 Call 211 or text your five-digit zip code to 898211 to connect.

 - South Dakota has a statewide Domestic Violence Hotline.
 This line can be accessed 24/7 by those in domestic violence situations, friends or concerned loved ones.
 The Domestic Violence Hotline provides crisis intervention, support, and referrals to local crisis shelters in the state.
 Call 1-800-430-7233 to reach the Domestic Violence Hotline.